ThoughtWorksInc/cd4ml-workshop/instructions/3-machine-learning-pipeline.md

 4. Create machine learning training pipeline in GoCD:

   * Go to GoCD's [*"Admin" > "Pipelines"*](http://gocd.cd4ml.net/go/admin/pipelines)
   menu and create a new pipeline.
-Give it a name related to your username, e.g.
-  `ml-pipeline-X`, replacing `X` with your user ID).

-  * Configure your Github repository URL (e.g. `https://github.com/<github-user>/continuous-intelligence-workshop.git`) as a Git material, and use the existing `ml-pipeline-gcp-template` template when configuring the stages.
+  * Configure your Github repository URL (e.g. `https://github.com/<github-user>/continuous-intelligence-workshop.git`) as a Git material.

+  * Give it a name related to your username, e.g. `ml-pipeline-X`, replacing `X` with your user ID).

+  * Click on *"Advanced Settings"* for "Part 2", enable the "Use Template" toggle and select the existing `ml-pipeline-gcp-template` template.

   <kbd>![GoCD Configuration for ML pipeline](./images/3-ml-pipeline.png)</kbd>

-  * Click *"Finish"*
+  * Click *"Save + Run This Pipeline"*

 5. Combine both pipelines: